Fabolous: 2001–2003: Ghetto Fabolous and Street Dreams

-Fabolous released his second album Street Dreams on March 4, 2003.
+Fabolous released his second album, Street Dreams on March 4, 2003.
 Powered by a Just Blaze beat and guest vocals from Lil' Mo and Mike Shorey, "Can't Let You Go" reached number one on the Rhythmic Top 40 chart and number four on the Billboard Hot 100 chart.
-"Into You" with Tamia also reached number four on the Billboard Hot 100.
-Also released on Street Dreams was the lead single club banger "This Is My Party" and "Trade It All Pt.
-2" which featured Jagged Edge as it did on the Ghetto Fabolous version, as well as Diddy.
+Its follow-up, "Into You" with Tamia likewise reached number four on the latter chart.
+Also released on Street Dreams was the lead single "This Is My Party" and the single "Trade It All Pt.
+2" which featured Jagged Edge (whom return from the Ghetto Fabolous version) and a new verse from Diddy, as well as a new instrumental.

-Exactly seven months later, on November 4, 2003, Fabolous dropped his official mixtape, More Street Dreams, Pt.
+Exactly seven months later, on November 4, 2003, Fabolous released the mixtape, More Street Dreams, Pt.
 2: The Mixtape.
 It was an official release by his record label, Elektra.
-The album featured remixes and tracks not originally on Street Dreams.
+The album featured remixes and tracks not originally on the commercial release of Street Dreams.
 This album was also an outlet for his three-man crew, known as the Triangle Offense, consisting of himself, Paul Cain, and Joe Budden.
-The album actually features a remix to song Fire, which was originally on Joe Budden's self-titled debut album.
+The album features a remix to song Fire, which was originally on the latter's self-titled debut album (2003).